junxit/us-congress-bills-111/metadata.md

 - 2009-03-19 — Introduced in Senate
 - 2009-03-19 — Referred to the Committee on Foreign Relations.
 - 2009-03-19 — Sponsor introductory remarks on measure.
 (CR S3575-3576)
+- 2009-03-31 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2009-04-02 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with an amended preamble.
+Without written report.
+- 2009-04-02 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with an amended preamble.
+Without written report.
+- 2009-04-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 44.